forsyde/f2cc/source/readme.txt

 f2cc is licensed under the BSD 2-clause license.

-fanoutright &copy; 2011-2012 Gabriel Hjort Blindell &lt;ghb@kth.se&gt;
+Copyright &copy; 2011-2012 Gabriel Hjort Blindell &lt;ghb@kth.se&gt;
 All rights reserved.

 Redistribution and use in source and binary forms, with or without